 Treatment is in three stages.
-Initially, rest from irritating activities and oral anti-inflammatory medicine helps relieve bursal swelling.
+Initially, rest from irritating activities and oral anti-inflammatory medicine help relieve bursal swelling.
 Rotator cuff strengthening helps hold the humerus down and open the tendon space.
 If this is not effective, a subacromial steroid injection may act directly in the space to rapidly decrease inflammation.
 More than 80% of patients treated by these means improve to their satisfaction.
 If symptoms are not relieved, and conservative measures are exhausted, Arthroscopic decompression may be performed to remove the bony impingement against the rotator cuff.
 This is performed as an outpatient procedure and has more than an 85% good to excellent result in carefully selected patients.
 Those with associated rotator cuff tears may be treated arthroscopically with simultaneous repair of the cuff also performed arthroscopically.
 Essentially, any repairable rotator cuff tear can be repaired with arthroscopic techniques, avoiding open surgery.
 This is nearly always performed as an outpatient procedure.
 Unrepairable cuff tears because of tear size, poor tissue quality, or atrophy of the rotator cuff muscles may require Reverse Total Shoulder Replacement.